Phenomenal Phenomics

 It’s an example of how a simple environmental change redirected the microbes towards increasing a valuable activity.

-With these insights, we can harness the power of biology by devising new ways to engineer microbial systems underpinning the U.S. leadership in biotechnology.
+With these insights, we can harness the power of biology by devising new ways to engineer microbial systems underpinning U.S. leadership in biotechnology.

 PNNL does this by integrating expertise in molecular science and multi-omics with the power of artificial intelligence and advanced modeling to uncover the rules governing phenomes.